jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 An Attribute is a property, variable, function or name that belongs to an object_.
 For example when I describe a human being I can list attributes like height, weight, sex and color.

-An `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name in an object_ that does not exist.
+shows `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ is raised when there is a reference to a name in an object_ that does not exist.

 *********************************************************************************
 requirements